Williamston, North Carolina: History

-Williamston was founded in 1779 and named after Williams William, a local military commander during the American Revolution.
+Williamston was founded in 1779 and named after William Williams, a local military commander during the American Revolution.

 Williamston was a focus of activity in the Civil Rights Movement.
 Beginning in June 1963, civil rights activists led by Golden Frinks protested at City Hall for 29 consecutive days.
 The Ku Klux Klan was very active in this part of the state during this time, including a well-documented rally in Williamston on October 5, 1963, attended by mostly local residents but with several carloads of attendees traveling over 150 miles to attend.

-On August 3, 2023, Martin General Hospital in Williamston announced that it would suspend operations due to Quorum Health, which operated the hospital, filing for bankruptcy.
-The hospital said that it faced challenges due to a declining population and residents opting to go to other hospitals.
-The next day, former hospital employees organized a protest after its closure.
-They said the goal was to get the attention of an elected official in hopes they would rethink the decision of the hospital being shut down.
-On August 14–15, Governor Roy Cooper visited Williamston to hold roundtable discussions about the lack of access of medical care in rural areas.
-He used the recent closure of the hospital as an example of why he supported expanding Medicaid across rural areas of North Carolina.
+On August 3, 2023, Martin General Hospital in Williamston announced that Quorum Health, operator of the hospital, was filing for bankruptcy and closing the hospital.
+Martin General faced challenges as a result of a declining population and the preference of residents for other hospitals.
+Former hospital employees organized a protest, seeking the attention of an elected official, hoping to get the decision reversed.
+On August 14–15, Governor Roy Cooper visited Williamston to discuss the lack of medical care in rural parts of the state.
+He cited the recent hospital closure to explain why he supported expanding Medicaid across rural areas of North Carolina.
 On October 5, four clinics in Williamston also closed, further adding to the current healthcare crisis in the town.